 FOUNDER – ART THERAPIST

-Amanda is a certified and experienced Art Therapist (MA-AT 2015 Masters in Art Therapy), Arts Educator (Registered with MOE-AMIS) and Fine Arts Teacher (Deyi Academy of Fine Arts).
-She has been active and current in the social work scene for the past decade and has worked with many charities and social enterprises like Red Pencil, Student Advisory Centre, Center Pottery, Habitat for Humanity Singapore and was the Former Deputy Director of Social Creatives.
-She currently sits on the board as Honorary Secretary of the Rare Disorders Society of Singapore.
-Amanda is the lead therapist and also manages all the projects and programs in Art for Good.
+Amanda is a certified and experienced Art Therapist (MA-AT 2015 Masters in Art Therapy) and Arts Educator (Registered with MOE-AMIS).
+She is active and current in the social work scene for the past decade and has worked with many charities and social enterprises.
+She was the Former Deputy Director of Social Creatives and currently sits on the board as Honorary Secretary of the Rare Disorders Society of Singapore.

 Samantha is an art enthusiast who has previously worked in PR & Marketing roles at Nikon Singapore, organising press launches, photography workshops and campaigns.
 She has also marketed for large-scale kids exhibitions and a contemporary music school in Singapore.
 It was only a decade later, in the pursuit of a greater meaning in life, that Samantha found herself revisiting art – a passion she’s always dreamed of.
 This time, she fell in love with the intricacies and fluidity of watercolour art.
-She now paints full-time and supports the social work and art programs at Art for Good.
+She paints full-time and supports the community art programs at Art for Good

 CONSULTANT – EDUCATOR